coalition-of-invisible-colleges/cic.github.io/documentation/index.md

 ### How to edit a top-level page

+Top-level pages include guild pages, college pages, the homepage, and pages accessible from the menu bar.

 Top-level pages can be edited by clicking the "Edit this page" link at the bottom of every page.
 You will be asked to sign into GitHub if you aren't already signed-in.

-Top-level pages include guild pages, college pages, the homepage, and pages accessible from the menu bar.

 ### How to edit a guild listing for a college

-Most of the content on the website is not stored in top-level pages: the most important content is the listings themselves.
+The most important content on the website is the listings themselves.
 Listing sections are displayed on both their respective college and guild pages.

 Listings can be edited by clicking the "Edit this listing" link next to the listing title.